How to find funding

 Similarly, each funding body will have its own criteria for eligibility, including how long you have been a resident in the UK.
 At PhD level, funding will tend to be awarded on academic merit; however there are some awards that take into account financial background and other criteria such as gender (such as in the case of the British Federation of Women Graduates).

-If you are currently studying at a university, your institution may have access to these funding resources, but these will only be accessible through your university’s IT network:
+If you are currently studying at a university, you may have access to these funding resources through your university’s IT network:

-• Vitae is an organisation that aims to help researchers with their professional development and can offer advice on finding sources of academic funding.
+• Vitae - An organisation that aims to help researchers with their professional development and can offer advice on finding sources of academic funding

-• The Alternative Guide to Postgraduate Funding is a popular resource helping all postgraduates, regardless of subject or nationality, to find funding for PhD, Masters, and PGCE study.
+• The Alternative Guide to Postgraduate Funding - A popular resource helping all postgraduates, regardless of subject or nationality, to find funding for PhD, Masters, and PGCE study

 If you are planning to work part-time while you study, you should make sure you are eligible to work in the UK.
 Check the conditions associated with any offer of study, any loans or scholarships you plan to take, and your visa (if you are an international student).